bradleeharr/DigitalDanceLab/README.md

 # Display
+Below is an example of the display being used.
+It is fairly rough, but for the limited time we worked on this project, we were happy enough to be able to get the VGA display to work successfully.
 <p align="center">
   (Left) Test Mode Displaying Random Rectangles -- (Right) Game Mode Displaying Scrolling Rectangles, Indicating when to Step on Dance Pad
 </p>